“If you can sit with your pain, listen to your pain and respect your pain—in time you will move through your pain.”

 (*This art process was inspired and informed by psychotherapist Karči Cole Kňazovický)

 Step 1.
 Talk to your emotional pain.
-(Welcome you pain to be here.
+(Welcome your pain to be here.
 Notice any discomfort or easing that comes with your attention.)

-Once you have identified a feeling of pain (or an area in your body), imagine you are meeting a stranger, determined to get to know this part of yourself that you usually try to push out of your awareness.
+Once you have identified a feeling of emotional pain (or a sore/tight area in your body) imagine you are meeting a stranger, determined to get to know this part of yourself that you usually try to push out of your awareness.

 Sometimes this greeting can be startling to aspects of self that have long been denied.
 Difficult emotions that have never received acknowledgement or acceptance can be surprised by your sudden friendliness.

 Art Process: As you say hello to your pain, begin to draw intuitively with a black pen.
-Allow your emotional pain to form a visual shape or structure.
+Invite your emotional pain to form a visual shape or structure.

 Step 2.
 Work up to accepting your emotional pain.